petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 offered at the new location.

-So in this review I'll be looking at the three options that are available to me in the new location at the time of writing.
+So in this review I'll be looking at the three options that are currently available to me in the new location.
 Listed in the order in which I've installed them, they are:

 ### Comcast/Xfinity Cable